Anon0nyx/CitySprint/docs/CodingStandards.md

   - **Example:** Using JWT (JSON Web Tokens) for secure user authentication.
 - **Regular Security Audits:** Conduct regular security audits to identify and fix vulnerabilities.
   - **Example:** Using tools like OWASP ZAP to scan for security issues.

+### Task Prioritization
+**Description:** **Task prioritization** involves organizing tasks based on their importance and urgency to ensure efficient and effective project management.

+**Implementation:**
+- **Identify Critical Tasks:** Determine which tasks are critical to the project's success and prioritize them.
+  - **Example:** Fixing a critical bug that affects the entire application.
+- **Set Deadlines:** Assign deadlines to tasks based on their priority and complexity.
+  - **Example:** Setting a one-week deadline for implementing a new feature.
+- **Use Task Management Tools:** Utilize tools like Jira, Trello, or Asana to manage and track tasks.
+  - **Example:** Creating a Kanban board to visualize task progress.
+- **Regular Reviews:** Conduct regular reviews of task priorities and adjust as needed.
+  - **Example:** Weekly team meetings to reassess task priorities and progress.

 ---